tsgates/arch-wiki-markdown/wiki/Uswsusp.md

 -   If using a swap file:

-    resume device = /dev/sdX  # the partition which contains swapfile resume offset = 123456
+    resume device = /dev/sdXN  # the partition which contains swapfile resume offset = 123456

 where 123456 is the offset from the beginning of the resume device where the swap file's header is located.
-To obtain the offset, you can check Swap file resuming.
 The resume offset can be obtained by running

     # swap-offset your-swap-file